-d means detached.
+-d means detached.
 If you specify this parameter then the container will run at the background as a daemon. -p means map a local(physical host machine) port to the container port. -p 8888:4444 means you can use http://docker_machine_ip:8888/grid to access the container's web console

-If you can not access your web console now, that maybe port mapping issue, please read step 4, there is how to change the mapping port number.
+- If you can not access your web console now, that may be a port mapping issue, please read section 3 below, there is how to change the mapping port number.

-Run “docker ps -a” to list all the containers with it’s status.
+- Run “docker ps -a” to list all the containers with their status.

-- There is also a GUI program that can manage and change local port map.
-Click Kitematic icon in the desktop or startup menu.
+- There is also a GUI program that can manage and change the local port maps.
+Click the Kitematic icon in the desktop or startup menu.

 - When Kitematic startup.
 The left panel is the list of containers, the right panel is the detailed information for each selected container.

 - Select one container on the left panel.

-2. Click Settings tab in the right panel.
+- Click the Settings tab on the right panel.

-2. Click “Hostname / Ports” tab in right panel.
+- Click the “Hostname / Ports” tab on the right panel.

 - Change port number in the “Configure ports” area.

-- “docker logs container_name” is used to list all the configuration information for a container.
+- The command “docker logs container_name” is used to list all the configuration information for a container.
 If the last line text is “Selenium Grid hub is up and running” in logs that means the Hub is running and ready for Nodes to register.

 4. Steps To Setup Docker Nodes.